Research in the Mousssaieff laboratory

 Cancer metabolic heterogeneity

-By utilizing the protocol developed by Arik for the metabolic analysis of cell populations within a tissue, we study the metabolic profiles of different cancer cell populations in collaboration with professor Eli Keshet (HUJI).
+By utilizing the protocol we developed for the metabolic analysis of cell populations within a tissue, we study the metabolic profiles of different cancer cell populations in collaboration with professor Eli Keshet (HUJI).